nmhummel/fetch-frontend/README.md

 ### `npx playwright test`

 Launches the test runner in the interactive popup in yur default browser.
-You will need to end any running sessions to perform this.
+You should NOT have to end any running sessions to perform this.
+Likewise, the server does NOT have to be already running to perform this.

-P.S.
-The footer image taken from the Fetch website is just for show, but click it for a fun Easter egg.
+*I recommend opening a separate terminal for this action.*

 <h3 align="center">Languages and Tools:</h3>
 <p align="center">